-In recent decades mind and consciousness have again become a focus of scholarly research after half a century of psychology with a more mechanical approach.1 Remarkably, it remains difficult to define for scientific usage what these terms mean.
+In recent decades mind and consciousness have again become a focus of scholarly research after half a century of psychology with a more behavioral approach.
+Remarkably, it remains difficult to define for scientific usage what these terms mean.
 What is consciousness?
 Where is the mind?
-How shall we explain creative thinking?
 Is brain activity the answer to such inquiries?
-What about the possibility of direct effects of mind in the physical world?
+Is it possible that mind can directly affect the physical world?

 These are difficult yet deeply interesting questions.
 The last, especially, demands not only scientific clarity, but an inclination for adventure in relatively uncharted intellectual waters.
-Since early in the 20th century, a few researchers working at the edges of physics and psychology have addressed questions like these in research on "extraordinary" capacities of human consciousness, including mind-matter interaction.2 The Global Consciousness Project (GCP) was created to broaden these efforts.
+Since early in the 20th century, a few researchers working at the edges of physics and psychology have addressed questions like these in research on "extraordinary" capacities of human consciousness, including mind-matter interaction.
+The Global Consciousness Project (GCP) was created to broaden these efforts.
 With contributions from scientists and engineers around the world, the Project has generated a unique body of random data collected in multiple parallel sequences, recorded continuously over more than a decade at widely distributed locations.
-The data can in principle be used to study any potential modulator of randomness, but the original purpose was to assess the possibility of a subtle reach of consciousness in the physical world on a global scale.
+The data can, in principle, be used to study any potential modulator of randomness, but the original purpose was to assess the possibility of a